This post may contain affiliate links. Please see our disclosure policy.

 Serving Suggestions

-Italian Beef is traditionally served on toasted rolls, topped with additional pepperoncini pepper slices.
-For an additional kick of flavor, add sliced provolone cheese and pickled Italian vegetables.
+- Italian Beef Sandwich: Italian Beef is traditionally served on toasted rolls, topped with additional pepperoncini pepper slices.
+For an additional kick of flavor, add sliced provolone cheese, a sprinkle of salad supreme seasoning, pickled Italian vegetables or pickled radishes, and a drizzle of zesty Italian dressing.

-If you are gluten-free, this beef is fabulous served over stovetop mashed potatoes or instant pot mashed potatoes.
-And is even delicious served over creamy cheesy grits.
+- Gluten-Free Option: Italian beef is fabulous served over stovetop mashed potatoes or creamy cheesy grits.

-Low Carb?
-Serve the shredded Italian Beef alongside roasted vegetables, a side salad, or over mashed cauliflower.
+- Low Carb?
+Serve the shredded Italian Beef alongside roasted asparagus or roasted broccoli, a spinach and avocado salad, or over mashed cauliflower.

 Leftover Italian Beef